shivamidow/deview/README.md

 Getting the Code
 ----------------
-This repository has a git submodule for modified Chromium.
+This repository has a git submodule for instrumented Chromium.
 ```bash
 $ git clone --recurse-submodules https://github.com/shivamidow/deview.git
 ```